Resources: Legal Resources

 Equal Justice Initiative

 Provides legal representation to indigent defendants and prisoners who have been denied fair and just treatment in the legal system.
 They litigate on behalf of condemned prisoners, juvenile offenders, people wrongly convicted or charged with violent crimes, poor people denied effective representation, and others whose trials are marked by racial bias or prosecutorial misconduct.
+The organization requests that you not send any printed materials unless we specifically request them.
 Mostly works with people in Southern states.

 Legal Resources